DOME-Marketplace/dome-odrl-profile/policy/marketplace/README.md

 > When the mandate specifies power to **Create ProductOffering**, the PDP of the DOME Operator
 > should enable access to the TMF APIs to **create** ALL the entities related to a **Product offering**.

+Additional:

+> Additional Constraint: the issuer **MUST** be member of DOME's Trusted Participant List
+>    taken from: "DOME D3.4 - DOME Reference Architecture and Specifications V2"
+>    (3.3.5.4 Query the Trusted Issuer Lists)

 - [_3002, ttl](../draft/_3002.ttl)
 - [_3002, json](../draft/_3002.json)